OctopusDeploy/Halibut/README.md

 }
 ```

 Notice that while the configuration code changed, the request/response code didn't apart from the endpoint.
 Logically, the Octopus is still the request/response client, and the Tentacle is still the request/response server, even though the transport layer has Octopus as the TCP listener and Tentacle as the TCP client polling for work.

+## RPC over Redis

+Halibut supports executing RPC commands between nodes using a shared Redis queue as the communication mechanism.
+In this mode, nodes do not communicate directly with each other - all communication flows through Redis.
+This is particularly useful for scenarios where multiple nodes can all access a shared Redis instance but cannot establish direct network connections to each other.

+### How it works

+When using RPC over Redis:

+- The client queues RPC requests in Redis
+- The server polls Redis for pending requests
+- The server processes requests and writes responses back to Redis
+- The client retrieves responses from Redis

+This decoupled communication model allows nodes behind firewalls, in different networks, or with restricted connectivity to communicate as long as they can all reach the shared Redis instance.

+### Usage

+See the [SimpleLocalExecutionExample](source/Halibut.Tests/LocalExecutionModeFixture.cs) test for a complete example of how to set up and use RPC over Redis.

+For more detailed information about the Redis queue implementation, refer to the [Redis Queue documentation](docs/RedisQueue.md).

 ## Failure modes